-There have been a total of 26 giant anteaters born at the Santa Barbara Zoo since 1975.
-The Zoo has been a leader in a nationwide study of giant anteaters, thanks in great part to Grandma, who had over 15 offspring.
+A total of 27 giant anteaters have now been born at the Santa Barbara Zoo since 1975.
+The Zoo has been a leader in a nationwide study of giant anteaters, thanks in great part to Grandma, who had more than 15 offspring.
 The average lifespan in this species is between 20 and 23 years of age, and Grandma lived to be 31 years old.
 She was the oldest giant anteater in captivity when she died in 2002.
-Giant anteater breeding is overseen by an AZA collaborative breeding program.
-The last giant anteater births at the Santa Barbara Zoo were in 2006 and 2004 to a pair named Sophie (a male, misidentified at birth) and Madeline.

 About Giant Anteaters

 Giant anteaters were once found from northern Argentina to southern Belize, in savannas, grasslands, swampy areas, and humid forests.
-However, they have disappeared from Belize, Guatemala, and probably in Costa Rica.
-In South America, they gone from Uruguay and portions of Brazil.
+They have since disappeared from Belize, Guatemala, and probably Costa Rica.
+In South America, they are also gone from Uruguay and portions of Brazil.

 The Union for the Conservation of Nature (IUCN) estimates population loss of at least 30% over the past 10 years, and lists the species as “vulnerable.”